CBD for hot flashes

 Novel Food |

-Is CBD a safe alternative for hot flashes – especially in cases of contraindications for hormone therapy?
+Is CBD a safe alternative for hot flashes – especially in cases where hormone therapy is not advised?

 Yes, CBD is considered a safe, non-hormonal alternative for relieving hot flashes, especially for women for whom hormone replacement therapy (HRT) is contraindicated or who reject hormone preparations for personal reasons.
 Both preclinical and clinical studies, especially on CANNEFF® VAG SUP, demonstrate a favorable safety profile and good tolerability.